 Essential tips for planting landscaping trees

 Remember to replenish the organic matter at the start of every growing season.
 If you are planting in a new lawn, prepare the lawn early in advance to give the added amendments time to integrate with the soil.
 Holes for planting landscaping trees should be large enough as this helps in enhancing oxygenation.
-Also ensure that the drainage around the landscaping trees is proper to avoid water logging.
+Also, ensure that the drainage around the landscaping trees is proper to avoid waterlogging.

 Applying fertilizer immediately after planting promotes bud development and additional growth.
 It is highly advisable that you analysis the soil before you apply inorganic fertilizers because any excess fertilizer is sure to cause problems.
 Always go for fertilizers with low salt index.

-Consider landscaping trees that matches your maintenance needs.
+Consider landscaping trees that match your maintenance needs.
 Maintenance may involve, watering, replacement of dead plants, pruning, pulling weeds and collecting leaves.
 Some trees may require you to hire lawn service to take care of your yard.

 Autumn Blaze Maple trees are perfect for any yard.